resources

 How to Choose HCM Solutions

-Choosing the right HCM system or software is probably the most important technology-buying decision for an HR team, says the Society for Human Resource Management (SHRM).
-Here are a few factors to consider when evaluating if an HCM platform is right for you:
+Choosing the right HCM system or software is probably the most important technology-buying decision for an HR team.
+Here are a few factors to consider when evaluating if an HCM platform is for you:

 • Alignment with organizational needs.
-By far the most important factor is how well the software suits your needs and goals.
+The most important factor is how well the software suits your needs and goals.
 When evaluating systems, emphasize your needs to potential providers so they can address specifically how their product will help you achieve your goals.

 • Real-life case studies.
-While you are researching possible solutions, be sure to look at case studies from organizations in your industry or that have similar workforce pain points — you may discover other uses for HCM technology you hadn’t considered!
+While researching possible solutions, look at case studies from organizations in your industry or that have similar workforce pain points — you may discover other uses for HCM technology you hadn’t considered!

 • User-friendliness.
 Make sure the software is intuitive and easy to use for all your business users.
 A solution that no one knows how to use won't get you very far!

 • Custom capabilities.
 How agile and customizable is the platform?
-Keep in mind that technology evolves quickly.
-You want to find a solution that will keep you ahead of the curve and meet your future needs as well.
+Remember, technology evolves quickly.
+You need a solution to keep you ahead of the curve and meet your future needs.

-When you’re first contemplating where to start with HCM solutions, the range of options available can seem intimidating.
-You need a system that aligns with your current business needs, but which will also continue to be fit for purpose as your organization develops and grows.
+When contemplating where to start with HCM solutions, the range of options can seem daunting.
+You need a system that aligns with your current business needs and will still fit as your organization grows.

 Paylocity is a modern HCM solution designed to be your partner in supporting your workforce and driving business outcomes.
 Our all-in-one Payroll and HR suite helps you: